Monteeee/car_demo/README.md

 ## Configurations

-When started, both of the simulator and live plot will first read the configurations in [config.ini](https://github.com/txzhao/car_demo/blob/master/car_demo/src/configs/config.ini).
+When started, both of the simulator and live plot will first read the centralized configurations in [config.ini](https://github.com/txzhao/car_demo/blob/master/car_demo/src/configs/config.ini).
 This file contains all the related parameters of the simulator, live plot and controllers.
 You can try tuning these parameters to see how they may influence the performances in simulation.

 ## Logs